mdmg76/expiry_prod_cleaner/README.md

 # rowa_expiry_file
-App to format rowa expiry csv into a readable, usable excel file
+script to format rowa expiry csv into a readable, usable excel file